Skip to content

 1. The Federation Strategy

-The system's logic resides in a structured directory hierarchy designed for modularity:
+The system's logic resides in a structured directory hierarchy designed for modularity, distinguishing between the system's shipped capabilities and its elective augmentations:

 • The Manifest: The Daemon maintains a global lockfile that records the specific commit hash of every active repository.
-This ensures the Federation is a deterministic body that can be captured, snapshotted, and restored as a single unit.
+This ensures the Federation is a deterministic body that can be captured, snapshotted, and restored as a single, bit-for-bit reproducible unit.

 The architecture relies on an Inversion of Control pattern to facilitate assimilation.
-The Core provides a hook, and the Extension declares its existence and requirements.
+The Core provides a host registration surface, but that surface is only one branch of the broader Extension Protocol.

-• The Entry Point: Every valid extension must expose a register(context) function in its root package.
+• The Entry Point: Any organ participating in in-process boot grafting exposes a register(context) function in its root package.

 3. Capabilities as Organs